 - “Hands-on” live fire training will run approximately 90 minutes.

-- A certification will be provided for your office at the end of class. (extra certificates available upon request for an additional charge)
+- A certificate will be provided for your business at the completion of the class. (extra certificates available upon request for an additional charge)

 Note- Chemical and unit service is additional

 Having your staff certified may also qualify your business for special discounted insurance rates.
 Check with your insurance carrier to see if you qualify.